irobertson/annotation-constraints/README.md

 For example, JAX-RS (JSR 311) introduced annotations for some common HTTP methods, namely `@GET`, `@PUT`, `@POST`, `@HEAD` and `@DELETE`, which are all annotated with `@HttpMethod`.
 The JavaDoc for `@HttpMethod` states, "It is an error for a method to be annotated with more than one annotation that is annotated with `@HttpMethod`".
-To have this validated at compile-time instead of runtime, we could create a new constraint, say `@TargetHasOneHttpMethod`, write a `Verifier` which does the necessary validation and apply this constraint to via `@ProvidesConstraintsFor(HttpMethod.class)`.
+To have this validated at compile-time instead of runtime, we could create a new constraint, say `@TargetHasAtMostOneHttpMethod(verifiedBy = HttpMethodVerifier.class)`, implement `HttpMethodVerifier` which does the necessary validation and apply this constraint to `@HttpMethod` via `@ProvidesConstraintsFor(HttpMethod.class)`.

 ## Maven usage